 Essays written for coursework may be submitted but must be submitted individually by the essay’s author.
 If research is used as support, students should rely on no more than five sources and should avoid academic terminology unless terms are clearly defined in the body of the essay.

-- Entries must be submitted with the official Essay Contest entry form.
+- Entries must be submitted by the student with the official Essay Contest entry form.
 Click on this link to visit the entry website.
 Duplicate entries are not allowed, but a successful submission will be confirmed by e-mail to the address supplied.

 - The student must complete the above entry form, which includes a stipulation that the essay is the student’s original work and has not been published elsewhere.

 - Entries may include a statement about the student’s mentor; however, a mentor statement is not required.

 - Entries must be submitted before midnight PDT on May 15, 2014.